chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    The port on which the service is to listen.
 Default value: ``4321``.

 ``bookshelf['secret_access_key']``
    The secret key.
 This may point at an external storage location, such as Amazon EC2.
 See :ref:`external_bookshelf_settings` for more information on configuring external bookshelf.
-Default value: **generated**
+Default value: **generated**.
+As of Chef server 12.14, this is no longer the preferred command.

-   Please use the :ref:`ctl_chef_server_secrets_management` commands instead: ``chef-server-ctl set-secret bookshelf secret_access_key``.
+   Please use ``chef-server-ctl set-secret bookshelf secret_access_key`` from the :ref:`ctl_chef_server_secrets_management` commands.

 ``bookshelf['stream_download']``
    Enable stream downloading of cookbooks.
 This setting (when ``true``) typically results in improved cookbook download performance, especially with the memory usage of the **bookshelf** service and the behavior of load balancers and proxies in-between the chef-client and the Chef server.
 Default value: ``true``.